Chord Company GroundARAY

 GroundARAY in the Cambridge Audio EVO 150 Ethernet slot

-The arrival of the unsurprisingly good Evo 150, which can be wired or wireless, affords me the chance to slot the GroundARAY into the rear Ethernet port in a wireless configuration.
-The soundstage is easily commanding and bouncy, for example in Save Your Tears (Remix) (Tidal FLAC 16-bit, 44.1kHz).
-The nuanced improvement with the GroundARAY is evident, particularly for me with acoustic or vocal-led tracks, particularly where they’re quieter, for example with Nils Frahm’s fizzing track Some (Tidal FLAC 16-bit, 44.1kHz), I don’t feel the GroundARAY helps me much with heavier rock.
+The arrival of the unsurprisingly good Evo 150, which can be wired or wireless, allows me to slot the GroundARAY into the rear Ethernet port in a wireless configuration.
+The soundstage is easily commanding and bouncy, for example, in Save Your Tears (Remix) (Tidal FLAC 16-bit, 44.1kHz).
+The nuanced improvement with the GroundARAY is evident, particularly for me with acoustic or vocal-led tracks, particularly where they’re quieter, for example, with Nils Frahm’s fizzing track Some (Tidal FLAC 16-bit, 44.1kHz), I don’t feel the GroundARAY helps me much with heavier rock.

 Some thoughts

-I feel if this type of product is in your thoughts, you’ll have isolated your electronics, as I do on granite slabs, (or maybe 10 pence pieces) have your speakers on spikes, maybe have your speaker cables supported off the floor and have your interconnects nicely routed (not touching each other).
-The next step for you may be looking at some form of electrical noise reduction.
-These Chord Company GroundARAY products are certainly worth a try, in my opinion, and just slotting them into an all-in-one, like the Evo 150 offers clear benefits.
+I feel if this type of product is in your thoughts, you’ll have isolated your electronics, as I do on granite slabs (or maybe 10 pence pieces), have your speakers on spikes, maybe have your speaker cables supported off the floor and have your interconnects nicely routed (not touching each other).
+The next step for you may be looking at electrical noise reduction.
+In my opinion, these Chord Company GroundARAY products are certainly worth a try, and just slotting them into an all-in-one, like the Evo 150, offers clear benefits.
 If this is your budget, it is worth an experiment.

-Based on my experience, if you have the system, you are likely to benefit from this ingenious Chord Company GroundARAY HF Filter.
+Based on my experience, you will likely benefit from this ingenious Chord Company GroundARAY HF Filter if you have the system.

 + There are no comments